Richard Hingston: Naturalist and author

+In 1926, Hingston married Mary Siggins Kennedy (1900-1981), of Ashford, Middlesex.
+In 1927, the couple had a daughter, Maureen Elizabeth (died 1999), who would become a teacher, followed in 1931 by twins Sheelagh "Jill" and Richard George Hingston, both of whom would follow their father in becoming doctors.
+Hingston's son emigrated to Australia at the age of 20 and served as a medical officer in the Royal Australian Navy, reaching the rank of Surgeon-Lieutenant.

-Hingston retired from the Indian Medical Service on pension in 1927.
-He immediately joined the Oxford University expedition to Greenland.
-In the following year he took command of an expedition sent by the same university to British Guiana.
+Hingston retired from the Indian Medical Service on pension in 1927 with the rank of Major.
+He immediately joined the Oxford University Exploration Club expedition to Greenland.
+In the following year he took command of an expedition sent by the Club to British Guiana.
 His account of the expedition was published in his book A naturalist in the Guiana forest in (1932).
 He subsequently undertook a mission to Rhodesia, Nyasaland, Kenya, Uganda, and Tanganyika to investigate the methods of preserving the indigenous fauna.

 He was recalled to military duty in India in 1939, and remained there until 1946.
-After the second world war, Hingston retired to his home in Passage West, County Cork.
+After the Second World War, Hingston retired to his family home of Horsehead in Passage West, County Cork, where he died on 5 August 1966, at the age of 79.
+He is buried with his wife and older daughter at St Mary's Church of Ireland in Passage West.
+Hingston's last surviving child, Jill, continued to live in Passage West until her death in 2023.

-He wrote copiously, attractively, and accurately.
+Hingston wrote copiously, attractively, and accurately.
 Although most of his work appeared in scientific journals, he had a number of books to his credit.
-Most of the specimens he collected are housed at The Natural History Museum in London.
+Most of the specimens he collected are housed at the Natural History Museum in London.